 Our top pick is GIMP, an open-source photo editing software available for the big three operating systems.
 It offers a huge workspace and a wide variety of professional editing tools.

-We provide over 7,000 how-to articles and best-of lists to help you build your photography skills, choose the best gear for your photography needs, and make the most out of your photo equipment.
+We provide more than 7,000 how-to articles, news articles, and best-of lists to help you build your photography skills, choose the best gear for your photography needs, and make the most out of your photo equipment.
 And if our top pick isn’t for you, be sure to check out the other options on this list.
-There are great choices for both conventional desktop software and web-based solutions that don’t require installing software.
+There are great choices for both conventional desktop software, mobile apps, and web-based solutions that don’t require installing software.

 Often heralded as the best free alternative to Photoshop, GIMP (GNU Image Manipulation Program) is an open-source application that relies on a community of volunteer developers who maintain and improve the product.
-Available for MacOS, Windows, and Linux, you get a lot of professional-level editing and retouching tools — perfect for designers who can’t or won’t shell out hundreds of dollars for Adobe Photoshop.
+It’s available for MacOS, Windows, and Linux.
+It provides many professional-level editing and retouching tools — perfect for designers who can’t or won’t shell out hundreds of dollars for Adobe Photoshop.

 Once you launch the program, you’ll find a dedicated window that displays the image.
 You’ll also see two floating docks: One with the toolbox and another for managing layers, paths, brushes, and more.

 When using a large display, or two monitors, you’ll have an expansive workspace to edit your images.
 Icons in the toolbox represent specific tools, like Scale, Pencil, Paintbrush, Bucket Fill, Airbrush, Smudge, and more.
 You can apply numerous filters, too, such as dropping a shadow, adding a neon effect, adding a glass tile, removing devilish red eyes, and so on.

 Overall, GIMP may feel like a free version of Photoshop, but it sports a unique look and experience.
 Making the jump from one to the other will take a little time, but you’ll save yourself a monthly subscription fee if you do.